unrenormalizable/gymnasium-http-api/README.md

 ## Getting started

+> For running the Rust client tests, you need the gym_http_server.py started manually as a separate process.
+> See cdp.yml on how to do it.

 This code is intended to be run locally by a single user.
 The server runs in python.
 You can implement your own HTTP clients using any language; a demo client written in python is provided to demonstrate the idea.

 To start the server from the command line, run this: